-Any student wishing to present a dispute for possible action should first bring the matter before his/her instructor.
-If a satisfactory solution is not reached, the grievance should then be presented sequentially to the Course Coordinator, then the ADN Program Director.
-If the student should feel that the matter is still unresolved, the student should then file a formal grievance by following the college grievance procedure outlined in the ACC Catalog and ACC Student Handbook.
+Students who want to raise a dispute for consideration should initially discuss the issue with their instructor.
+If an agreeable solution is not found, the grievance should next be taken to the Course Coordinator, followed by the ADN Program Director.
+If the matter remains unresolved, the student should proceed by filing a formal grievance according to the college grievance procedure detailed in the ACC Catalog and ACC Student Handbook.